open-policy-agent/kube-mgmt/README.md

 # Replicate cluster-level resources.
 May be specified multiple times.
 --replicate-cluster=<[group/]version/resource>
 ```

+By default resources are replicated from all namespaces.
+Use `--replicate-ignore-namespaces` option to exclude particular namespaces from replication.

 Kubernetes resources replicated into OPA are laid out as follows: